Rich countries have to look beyond their own borders, says U.N. high commissioner

 "Chad has already received 400,000 refugees from Sudan [since April]," he said in an interview with NPR's Morning Edition in Chad's capital of N'Djamena.

 The U.N.
-Human Rights Council expects this number to increase to over 600,000 by the end of the year — and that's just in Chad alone.
+High Commissioner for Refugees (UNHCR) expects this number to increase to over 600,000 by the end of the year — and that's just in Chad alone.
 Overall, the renewed conflict in Sudan that erupted in mid-April between the paramilitary Rapid Support Forces and the Sudanese Armed Forces has displaced millions of people within the northeast African nation, including nearly 1 million who have fled to neighboring countries.

 This dire situation has been further exacerbated by climate change, food insecurity and the persistence of poverty within the region.